 When planning the big move to university, insurance is often well down the list of 'must do's' - but we believe its critical both for students and their parents that students not only cover themselves properly, but also that they find a policy that will suit the requirements of the life they are about to lead.

 Unfortunately its a fact of life that theft rates are higher on university campuses or student digs than they are in parental homes - and not surprisingly, given all the attractions on offer, students don't always pay the highest attention to protecting their belongings when living on their own for the first time.
-This is why student insurance is an essential to sort before you start the year.
+This is why student insurance is an essential to sort before you start at uni.

-Before you start searching for student contents and possessions insurance do make sure you not already covered though - many students can find they are already insured to a greater or lesser extent - either through the home insurance policy that covers their parents property or through a block policy organised by the university.
+When considering student contents and possessions insurance do make sure you not already covered though - you can find you are already insured to a greater or lesser extent - either through the home insurance policy that covers their parents property or through a block policy organised by the university.
 Do read the small print though as cover is often limited to possessions whilst in the students room, and excludes high value items such as laptops and mobile phones.

 If relying on a home policy do consider the following:

-We're delighted to offer cover4insurance again this year.
-They proved exceedingly popular in 2015 and even more so in 2016, and are well worth investigation.
-With the sums insured up to £14,000 plus optional extras such as All Risks cover, laptop, bicycle and accidental damage, they offer tailored cover from a panel of insurers including Royal & Sun Alliance and Aviva.
+Cover4insurance have developed a strong brand in the market., last year being named Best Student Insurance Provider by Insurance Choice Awards.
+They offer up to £14,000 of possessions cover plus optional extras such as All Risks cover, laptop, bicycle and accidental damage, they offer tailored cover from a panel of insurers including Royal & Sun Alliance and Aviva.
 A big selling point is the low standard excess of just £10.

 Standard cover includes vacation cover, tuition fee cover, £50 cash and £500 credit/debit card misuse cover, £1m legal liability and £30,000 legal expenses.
 See their website for full details and to obtain cover through their quick and easy quotation process in minutes.